 3. Age 60 or over and ceasing employment

-You can access your super if you’re aged 60 and over and you cease an employment arrangement, even if you subsequently get another job with another employer.
+You can access your super if you’re aged 60 and over and you stop working, even if you subsequently get another job with another employer.
 As mentioned earlier, super payments are generally tax-free once you turn 60.

 Learn more about accessing your super by reaching age 60 and ceasing employment.

 Once you turn 65, you can access your super even if you haven’t retired.
 Learn more about accessing your super at age 65 or over.

 When you die, your dependants or nominated beneficiaries will be entitled to receive what’s left of your super.

 If the recipients are your dependants (e.g. a spouse or child under the age of 18), your super balance can be paid either as a lump sum or an income stream.